globophobe/django-quant-tick/README.md

 -------------------

 :white_medium_square: Binance REST API (requires API key, which requires KYC)
-* <em style="font-size: 0.9em">This was working, but I did not complete KYC, and as a resident of Japan am not currently able to do so.
-Other exchanges validate trade data downloaded from exchanges using candle data provided by exchanges.
-However, that feature is incomplete for this integration.</em>
+* <em style="font-size: 0.9em">Other exchanges validate trade data downloaded from exchanges using candle data provided by exchanges.
+However, I did not complete KYC, and as a resident of Japan am not currently able to do so.
+Support is incomplete.</em>

 :white_check_mark: Bitfinex REST API

 :white_check_mark: BitMEX REST API, and [S3](https://public.bitmex.com/) repository

 :white_check_mark: Bybit [S3](https://public.bybit.com/) repository.
-* <em style="font-size: 0.9em">The REST API is no longer paginated, so acquiring data may be delayed 24 hours or more.</em>
+* <em style="font-size: 0.9em">The REST API is no longer paginated, so data may be delayed 24 hours or more.</em>

 :white_check_mark: Coinbase Pro REST API